luizoti/docker-smb/README.md

-This repository needs to be updated, as soon as possible I will do it, but I think it should work.

 # docker-smb - Docker Standalone Samba Server

 Can be used to quick setup a simple Samba container in host network mode.
 It will run as if on host, so it can be accessed from other computers on the same network.